Texas Longhorns football: Bowl games

 Texas has played in four Bowl Championship Series games (including two BCS National Championships) and one New Year's Six bowl.
 Texas also played in two Bowl Alliance games (the precursor to the BCS): the 1995 Sugar Bowl and the 1997 Fiesta Bowl.
+The Longhorns are also the only team to have won all six of the New Year's Six bowls, achieved after winning the 2025 Peach Bowl.

 Head coaches

 There have been 31 head coaches since the inaugural team in 1893, with Steve Sarkisian being the current head coach of the Longhorns.

 Home stadium

 The Longhorns have played their home games in Darrell K Royal–Texas Memorial Stadium (formerly just "Memorial Stadium" and "Texas Memorial Stadium") on Campbell-Williams Field since 1924.
 The stadium is located on the campus of The University of Texas in Austin, Texas.
-The current official stadium capacity is 100,119, making it the second largest football venue in the state of Texas, the largest in the Big 12 Conference, the fifth largest on-campus stadium in the NCAA, and the seventh largest non-racing stadium in the world.
+The current official stadium capacity is 100,119, making it the second largest football venue in the state of Texas, the fifth largest in the SEC Conference, the fifth largest on-campus stadium in the NCAA, and the seventh largest non-racing stadium in the world.

 The stadium has been expanded several times since its original opening, and now includes 100,119 permanent seats, the nation's first high definition video display in a collegiate facility nicknamed "Godzillatron," and a newly renovated Joe Jamail Field with FieldTurf.
 The current DKR-Texas Memorial Stadium and Big 12 attendance record was set on September 15, 2018, against USC with 103,507 spectators.

 The final planned phase of the stadium's expansion includes the construction of permanent seating and an upper deck in the south end zone, completely enclosing the playing field.
 The stadium's seating capacity is expected to reach 112,000 once the south end zone is fully enclosed, which would mean DKR-Texas Memorial Stadium would surpass Michigan Stadium as the largest football stadium in North America.
 However, the date of the final construction phase to fully enclose the south end zone has not been set nor have any funds been raised.
 Varying sources claim this phase may not take place for upwards of 10 to 15 years, though on March 11, 2014, an announcement was made that an exploratory committee has been formed regarding the expansion of the stadium in conjunction with the construction of the Dell Medical School on campus.

 Before the Longhorns football team moved to DKR, they played their home games at Clark Field from 1887 to 1924.
 Clark Field was a wooden-structured stadium located on the University of Texas campus.
 The Longhorns last game at Clark Field before moving to brand new Memorial Stadium occurred on October 25, 1924.
 The Longhorns battled the Florida Gators to a 7–7 tie that day.
 Texas finished with a record of 135–23–3 during their time at Clark Field.